PRO-2684/The-Entity-Bound-License/README.md

 - **Q: Can I ban multiple entities?**
 - A: Absolutely.
 Just add more salt in your generated repo.
 - **Q: What if [Company X] tries to open an issue or contribute a PR?**
-- A: Close it with "`Resolved: lol no`".
+- A: Close it with `Resolved: lol no`.

 **Disclaimer**: This license is satirical and not intended to be legally binding.
 [Company X] is likely not legally bound by this, but we both know they deserve it.
 For serious legal needs, consult a lawyer (or a therapist).